I know you’re drowning in tech headlines right now.

 You now have the context that matters.
 Not just what happened but why it’s important and what comes next.

 Here’s the thing: sifting through endless headlines wastes your time.
-You need analysis that connects the dots and shows you the trends shaping technology right now.
+You need analysis that actually connects the dots, shows you which trends matter and which ones’ll fade in six months.

 That’s what we do at top tech news scookietech.